Pfizer, Bristol revive cancer drugs that rev up immune system

 Bristol's plans for urelumab also show how cancer experts are overcoming their previous reluctance.
 The company halted human testing of the therapy from 2008 to 2011 after seeing an unusually high rate of severe and potentially fatal hepatitis in a melanoma study.

-Bristol is enrolling patients in five Phase I studies and planning a sixth for urelumab against multiple myeloma, lymphomas and solid tumor cancers in combination with other therapies, including its PD-1 drug Opdivo.
+Bristol is enrolling patients in five Phase I studies and planning a sixth for urelumab against multiple myeloma, lymphomas and solid tumour cancers in combination with other therapies, including its PD-1 drug Opdivo.

 "This is an unbelievably competitive market.
 With 4-1BB they have an interesting opportunity," Leerink Partners analyst Seamus Fernandez said of Pfizer.